-The NF service registration procedure, as defined in clause 4.17.1 of TS 23.502 [8], shall be used to register the OAuth 2.0 resource server (NF service producer) with the OAuth 2.0 Authorization server (NRF).
-The NF service producer, as part of its NF profile, may include "additional scope" information related to the allowed service operations and resources per NF consumer type.
+The NF service registration procedure, as defined in clause 4.17.1 of TS 23.502 [8], shall be used to register the OAuth 2.0 resource server (NF Service Producer) with the OAuth 2.0 Authorization server (NRF).
+The NF Service Producer, as part of its NF profile, may include "additional scope" information related to the allowed service operations and resources per NF Service Consumer type.

 Figure 13.4.1.1-1b NF service producer registers in NRF

-1) The NF service producer registers as OAuth 2.0 resource server in the NRF.
-The NF profile configuration data of the NF service producer may include the "additional scope".
+1) The NF Service Producer registers as OAuth 2.0 resource server in the NRF.
+The NF profile configuration data of the NF Service Producer may include the "additional scope".
 The "additional scope" information indicates the resources and the actions (service operations) that are allowed on these resources for the NF service consumer.
-These resources may be per NF type of the consumer or per NF instance ID of the consumer.
+These resources may be per NF type of the NF Service Consumer or per NF instance ID of the NF Service Consumer.

 2-3) After storing the NF Profile, NRF responds successfully.

+13.4.1.1.2 Service Request Process

+The complete service request is a two-step process including requesting an access token by the NF Service Consumer (Step 1, i.e. 1a or 1b), and then verification of the access token by NF Service Producer (Step 2).

+Step 1

+1a.
 Access token request before service access

-The following procedure describes how the NF service consumer obtains an access token before service access to NF service producers of a specific NF type.
+The following procedure describes how the NF Service Consumer obtains an access token before it is granted service access to the NF Service Producers of a specific NF type.

 Pre-requisite:

 a.
-The NF Service consumer (OAuth2.0 client) is registered with the NRF (Authorization Server).
+The NF Service Consumer (OAuth2.0 client) is registered with the NRF (Authorization Server).

 b.
-The NF Service producer (OAuth2.0 resource server) is registered with the NRF (Authorization Server) with "additional scope" information per NF type.
+The NF Service Producer (OAuth2.0 resource server) is registered with the NRF (Authorization Server) with "additional scope" information per NF type.

 c.
-The NRF and NF service producer share the required credentials.
+The NRF and NF Service Producer share the required credentials for access token validation.

 d.
-The NRF and NF have mutually authenticated each other.
+The NRF and NF Service Consumer have mutually authenticated each other.

+e.
+The NRF has responded to the Discovery Request sent by the NF Service Consumer.

 Figure 13.4.1.1-1: NF service consumer obtaining access token before NF service access

-1. The NF service consumer shall request an access token from the NRF in the same PLMN using the Nnrf_AccessToken_Get request operation.
-The message shall include the NF Instance Id(s) of the NF service consumer, the requested "scope" including the expected NF service name(s) and optionally "additional scope" information (i.e. requested resources and requested actions (service operations) on the resources), NF type of the expected NF producer instance and NF consumer.
-The service consumer may also include a list of NSSAIs or list of NSI IDs for the expected NF producer instances.
+1. The NF Service Consumer shall request an access token from the NRF in the same PLMN using the Nnrf_AccessToken_Get request operation.
+The message shall include the NF Instance Id(s) of the NF Service Consumer , the requested "scope" including the expected NF service name(s) and optionally "additional scope" information (i.e. requested resources and requested actions (service operations) on the resources), NF type of the expected NF Service Producer instance and the NF type of the NF Service Consumer.
+The NF Service Consumer may also include a list of NSSAIs or list of NSI IDs for the expected NF Service Producer instances.

-The message may include the NF Set ID of the expected NF service producer instances.
+The message may include the NF Set ID of the expected NF Service Producer instances.

-2. The NRF may optionally authorize the NF service consumer.
-It shall then generate an access token with appropriate claims included.
+2. The NRF may optionally authorize the NF Service Consumer.
+If successful, it shall then generate an access token with appropriate claims included.
 The NRF shall digitally sign the generated access token based on a shared secret or private key as described in RFC 7515 [45].

-The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service consumer (subject), NF type of the NF Service producer (audience), expected service name(s), scope (scope), expiration time (expiration) and optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources).
-The claims may include a list of NSSAIs or NSI IDs for the expected NF producer instances.
-The claims may include the NF Set ID of the expected NF service producer instances.
+The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service Consumer (subject), NF type of the NF Service Producer (audience), expected service name(s), scope (scope), expiration time (expiration) and optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources).
+The claims may include a list of NSSAIs or NSI IDs for the expected NF Service Producer instances.
+The claims may include the NF Set ID of the expected NF Service Producer instances.